Rosarito Beach Baja

 Rosarito Beach lies just sixteen miles south of the U.S. border, on the Pacific coast of northern Baja.
 The beach here stretches for 5 miles and is one of the nicer, easily accessible, beaches in northern Baja.
-Rosarito Beach has earned a reputation as a party town and they do their best to live up to their reputation.
-This small town has more than its fair share of bars, nightclubs and restaurants where you can drink, eat, drink, party and then drink some more.
+Rosarito Beach has earned a reputation as a party town and they do their best to live up to its reputation.
+This small town has more than its fair share of bars, nightclubs, and restaurants where you can drink, eat, drink, party, and then drink some more.

 A local activity that has always been a favorite in Rosarito Beach is cruising the local bars, having a quick drink, and then visiting one of the many fish taco stands.
 Fish tacos are a local favorite and also a delight to tourists.
 This is an activity that starts early in the day and is practiced well into the wee hours of the morning.

 There is an 18-hole golf course a few miles to the north at Real del Mar and more to the south, on the way to Ensenada.
 Fox studios has an active set location (tours available) several miles to the south of Rosarito Beach.